 Moores Cancer Center view from outside.
 Two large buildings are seen next to each other on a sunny day.

 Moores Cancer Center (MCC) is an academic medical center affiliated with UC San Diego School of Medicine.
-MCC’s top-notch lung cancer program makes it a good fit for many pleural mesothelioma patients.
-Additionally, its internationally renowned hyperthermic intraperitoneal chemotherapy (HIPEC) program makes it a top peritoneal mesothelioma treatment center.
+MCC’s top-notch lung cancer program is a trusted treatment center for many pleural mesothelioma patients.
+Its internationally renowned hyperthermic intraperitoneal chemotherapy (HIPEC) program makes it a leading peritoneal mesothelioma treatment center.

-MCC is known for its excellent lung cancer program.
-It is also internationally recognized for using cytoreductive surgery with heated chemotherapy (HIPEC) to treat peritoneal mesothelioma and other illnesses.
-For these reasons and more, MCC is a top cancer treatment center for mesothelioma patients.
+MCC is known for its excellent mesothelioma and lung cancer treatment programs.
+It is internationally recognized for using cytoreductive surgery with heated chemotherapy (HIPEC) to treat peritoneal mesothelioma and other illnesses.

 Moores Cancer Center Location and Overview

-Moores Cancer Center is located in Jacobs Medical Center at UC San Diego Health.
+Moores Cancer Center is in Jacobs Medical Center at UC San Diego Health, located in California.

 Here are some fast facts about Moores Cancer Center: